 Nvidia Partners with LG on Humanoid Robots, Data Centers

-Reuters reported that Nvidia CEO Jensen Huang said on June 8 that the company is partnering with South Korea's LG Group on humanoid robots and AI data centers.
-Huang told reporters after meeting LG Group Chairman Koo Kwang-mo that Nvidia is "working with them in motor technology as well as mechanical systems" to combine humanoid robotics and future robotics, and that "we're also working with LG in architecting the future data centers," Reuters quoted.
-South Korean coverage in Chosun elaborated that Huang described the collaboration as a "massive team" across Nvidia's business areas.
-Industry reporting and company statements cited by Thelec and other outlets add that LG has already integrated Nvidia chipsets into its CLOi robots and uses Nvidia platforms such as Isaac and Omniverse in robotics and smart-factory work, per Thelec and LG disclosures.
+Reuters reported that Nvidia CEO Jensen Huang said on June 8 that the company is partnering with South Korea's LG Group on humanoid robots and AI data centers, following a meeting with LG Group Chairman Koo Kwang-mo in Seoul.
+Reuters quoted Huang saying Nvidia is 'working with them in motor technology as well as mechanical systems' to combine humanoid robotics and the future of robotics, and that 'we're also working with LG in architecting the future data centers.'
+South Korean coverage in Chosun and the Korea Herald described the collaboration as spanning robotics, AI infrastructure, and mobility.
+Per Thelec and LG disclosures, LG has already integrated Nvidia chipsets into its CLOi home robot, shown at CES 2026 on Nvidia's Jetson Thor platform, and uses Nvidia platforms such as Isaac and Omniverse in robotics and smart-factory work.

 What happened

 Reuters reported that Nvidia CEO Jensen Huang said on June 8 that Nvidia is partnering with South Korea's LG Group on projects spanning humanoid robotics and AI data center architecture.
-Reuters quoted Huang saying, "We are working with them in motor technology as well as mechanical systems so that we can bring together humanoid robotics and the future of robotics," and "We're also working with LG in architecting the future data centers," after a meeting with LG Group Chairman Koo Kwang-mo in Seoul.
-Chosun's reporting added that Huang described the partnership as collaborating "as a massive team" across Nvidia's business areas.
-Thelec and LG statements reported that LG has integrated Nvidia chipsets into its CLOi home robot and uses Nvidia tools such as Isaac for robotics simulation and Omniverse for factory digital twins.
+Reuters quoted Huang saying, 'We are working with them in motor technology as well as mechanical systems so that we can bring together humanoid robotics and the future of robotics,' and 'We're also working with LG in architecting the future data centers,' after a meeting with LG Group Chairman Koo Kwang-mo in Seoul.
+Chosun and the Korea Herald reported the partnership spans robotics, AI infrastructure, and mobility, with Chosun describing it as collaborating 'as a massive team' across Nvidia's business areas.
+Per Thelec and LG statements, LG has integrated Nvidia chipsets into its CLOi home robot, shown at CES 2026 on Nvidia's Jetson Thor platform, and uses Nvidia tools such as Isaac for robotics simulation and Omniverse for factory digital twins.

 Technical details